drakkan/sftpgo/README.md

 ## Documentation

-You can read more about supported features and documentation at [docs.sftpgo.com](https://docs.sftpgo.com/).
+You can explore all supported features and configuration options at [docs.sftpgo.com](https://docs.sftpgo.com/).

+In the top-left corner of the documentation site, you can select the version you're using.
+If you're using the open-source edition, do not select the "Enterprise" docs, as they describe features only available in the licensed version or our SaaS offerings.

 ## Internationalization